stef-cruz/power-up-point/README.md

 [Icon and favicon](!https://stef-cruz.github.io/power-up-point/assets/readme_files/sp-icon-and-favicon.png)

 ### F04 Responsiveness
 The site is fully responsive and displays well on different screen sizes.
-See [here](https://github.com/stef-cruz/power-up-point/blob/main/assets/readme_files/responsiveness-sp1.png) for  various site pages on different devices.

-Can also be dynamically tested at this [link](https://ui.dev/amiresponsive?url=https://stef-cruz.github.io/power-up-point/index.html)
+This can be dynamically tested at this [link](https://ui.dev/amiresponsive?url=https://stef-cruz.github.io/power-up-point/index.html)

 ### F05 Charging Point details
 Once the user clicks on a given charging point on the map, an attribute card, which gives the user information to decide whether this charging point is of interest to them.